-This year’s EuroSys conference included in its programme several papers with significant contributions to the growing field of Confidential Computing.
+This year’s EuroSys conference included papers with significant contributions to the growing field of Confidential Computing.

-In this blog post we will review Confidential Computing for OpenPOWER by Hunt et al, describing the design and implementation of IBM PEF, short for Protected Execution Facility.
+This blog post reviews Confidential Computing on IBM Protected Execution Facility (PEF).
+It follows the paper Confidential Computing for OpenPOWER by Hunt et al, which describes the design and implementation of IBM PEF.

-Besides several earlier presentations on IBM PEF at the recent Open Power summit or the Linux Security Summit summit, this is the first conference paper that describes it in detail.
+Besides several earlier presentations on IBM PEF at the recent Open POWER Summit or the Linux Security Summit, this is the first conference paper that describes it in detail.

 Confidential Computing meets OpenPOWER

-With the introduction of PEF in its POWER9 chip, IBM joined the growing list of vendors that have introduced support for confidential computing in their product line.
+The POWER9 chip introduced Confidential Computing on IBM Protected Execution Facility.
+With this step, IBM joined the growing list of vendors that earlier introduced support for confidential computing in their product line.

 These include Intel SGX, Intel TDX, AMD SEV, and the recently announced ARM Confidential Computing Architecture, as well as IBM’s own Z Secure Execution system.

-The authors repeatedly highlight that the design decisions around PEF were constrained and influenced by the product cycle and legacy architecture of server class platforms, setting it apart from promising "greenfield" architectures such as Keystone.
+The authors stress that the product cycle and legacy architecture of server class platforms influenced the design of PEF.
+This sets PEF apart from promising “greenfield” architectures such as Keystone.

-PEF aims to address three key challenges that – according to the authors – hinder the broader adoption of TEEs:
+PEF addresses three key challenges that hinder the broader adoption of TEEs:

-- Balancing between isolation and confidentiality – existing server class processors make the use of TEEs expensive by bundling confidentiality and isolation.
+- Balancing between isolation and confidentiality.
+Existing server class processors make TEEs expensive by bundling confidentiality and isolation.

-- Lifecycle management of secure entities run inside the TEE – this is a crucial aspect that is sorely lacking today, especially in cloud deployments, where the adoption of TEEs promises to unlock new use cases.
+- Lifecycle management of secure entities run inside the TEE.
+This is a crucial aspect missing today, especially in cloud deployments, where the adoption of TEEs promises to unlock new use cases.

-The designers of PEF address these challenges by adding a new most-privileged execution mode (the Protected Execution Ultravisor), decoupling isolation from confidentiality and integrity and simplifying the life cycle of Secure Virtual Machines (SVMs) by removing the need for runtime attestation with the processor vendor.
+The designers of PEF address these challenges and add a new most-privileged execution mode (the Protected Execution Ultravisor).
+This helps decouple isolation from confidentiality and integrity.
+It also helps simplify the life cycle of Secure Virtual Machines (SVMs) by removing the need for runtime attestation with the processor vendor.

 Security Model and Design Goals

-The threat model assumed for PEF is strikingly similar to the one for SGX.
+PEF‘s threat model assumed for is similar to the one for SGX.

 It assumes an uncompromised platform, where the adversary has limited physical access reflecting the common server maintenance tasks.

-Similar to SGX, the designers of PEF exclude side channel attacks referring to the need for a more comprehensive solution to be able to prevent them.
+Similar to SGX, the designers of PEF exclude side channel attacks and refer to the need for a more comprehensive solution to prevent them.

-PEF aims to prevent exposing sensitive state from SEVs to both the hypervisor and other SEVs, as well as allow users to verify the validity of the TEE.
-In this context a computation is valid if it has not been modified by an unauthorized party and cannot be executed on an unauthorized system.
+PEF prevents exposing sensitive state from SEVs to both the hypervisor and other SEVs, as well as allows users to verify the validity of the TEE.
+In this context a computation is valid if an unauthorized party did not modified it and if an unauthorized system cannot run it.

 Protected Execution Facility

-To implement PEF with minimal the changes to existing components – such as the hypervisor – the design implements a new CPU state, secure state, and an new firmware to manage it, the Protected Execution Ultravisor (I can’t help but mention here Butler Lampson’s famous aphorism: All problems in computer science can be solved by another level of indirection).
+To implement PEF with minimal the changes to existing components – such as the hypervisor – the design implements a new CPU state, secure state, and a new firmware to manage it, the Protected Execution Ultravisor.
+I can’t help but mention here Butler Lampson’s famous aphorism: Another level of indirection can solve all problems in computer science.

 Support for the ultravisor is already available in the Linux kernel v5.12.0.